Siding Vancouver Company

 As we all know, your home is where the heart is.
 We here at Vancouver Siding want to enhance the beauty and value of your home by providing top-notch siding and exterior home services.

-As the only preferred James Hardie contractor based in Vancouver, we are committed to delivering the best attitude, products and customer service to your doorstep.
+As the first Elite Preferred James Hardie contractor based in Vancouver (WCB # 069483), we are committed to delivering the best attitude, products and customer service to your doorstep.
 We constantly strive to be one of the best companies in the industry, so you can count on us to ensure the exterior transformation of your home is an informative experience with results that meet and exceed expectations.
-You can find more details about our company here.
+You can find more details about our company and our team here.

 With over 500 meetings with clients each year, we’ve seen and done it all when it comes to siding projects and understand the importance of listening to customers.
-We’re here to provide guidance throughout the entire process and will gladly answer any questions you may have along the way.
+Our team is here to provide guidance throughout the entire process and will gladly answer any questions you may have along the way.

 Below you’ll find the most frequent questions we receive from clients, along with important considerations to make when it comes to choosing the right siding for your house, condominium or townhome.
 We hope you will find this information helpful and look forward to working with you on your next housing project!